,

 Is my marketing plan up-to-date, and do I have or need a contingency plan?

 Maybe the first question should be "Do I have a marketing plan?"
 A marketing plan is essential to maximizing profit under any type of weather or market conditions.
 Marketing means more than just selling.
 It encompasses setting financial goals, assessing risk, exploring pricing and delivery options, tracking for market opportunities, and controlling one's ego.
 Marketing an agricultural commodity begins before the commodity is produced.
-Alberta Agriculture and Food's Marketing Specialists have developed a marketing manual that covers the marketing musts for all types of agricultural production.
+Alberta Agriculture and Forestry's Marketing Specialists have developed a marketing manual that covers the marketing musts for all types of agricultural production.

 Once you have your marketing plan, it must be maintained and revised as market and weather conditions change.
 If the marketing plan is continually updated, you will have developed a contingency plan to maximize your profit during drought conditions.